 2. A brace to offload the patellar tendon

-A patellar tendon brace is usually a strap or brace that is designed to apply pressure to the patellar tendon, which reduces the tension at the end of the patellar tendon.
+A patellar tendon brace is designed to apply pressure to the patellar tendon.
+This reduces the tension at the end of the patellar tendon.

-Here are a commonly available patellar tendon strap and the Donjoy Reaction knee brace, which can help both PFPS and patellar tendinitis.
+Here is a commonly available patellar tendon strap and the Donjoy Reaction knee brace, which can help both PFPS and patellar tendinitis.

-At Kintec, we carry a wide variety of braces and supports for different conditions relating to the patella, including PFPS and patellar tendinitis.
+At Kintec, we carry a wide variety of braces and supports for conditions related to the patella – including PFPS and patellar tendinitis.